On the binary digits of $n$ and $n^2$: Preliminaries

-We say that the summand $y_{i,j}$ \textit{interferes} with the summand $y_{i',j'}$ if, in the addition of the two terms, a carry propagation caused by $y_{i,j}$ reaches a bit of $y_{i',j'}$, or vice-versa.
+We say that the summand $y_{i,j}$ \textit{interferes} with the summand $y_{i',j'}$ if, in the addition of the two terms written in binary, a carry propagation caused by $y_{i,j}$ reaches a binary bit of $y_{i',j'}$, or vice-versa (we take liberty to say also, that $\mathsf{y}_{i,j}$ interferes with $\mathsf{y}_{i',j'}$).
 We will frequently discuss the situation on how many $\tL$-bits remain in the addition of interfering terms.
-We will reject possibilities when the additions have too large contributions.
+We will reject possibilities when the additions lead to numbers with too many $\tL$-bits.
 If blocks are \textit{non-interfering} then the number of $\tL$-bits of the their sum is the sum of the $\tL$-bits of the summands.
 Let us explain the procedure with an example.
 If we add $\tL\tL\tL$ or its shifts to $\tL \tL \tL \tO \tO \tO\tO\tL$, we observe that it is impossible to find shifts in a way that the sum of the two summands gives a single $\tL$-bit:

 This procedure can be easily implemented: it is sufficient to test via one \texttt{for}-loop.
 If more than two terms are added together, then more \texttt{for}-loops will do the job.

 The next lemma gives a sufficient condition for non-interference between two summands.